scottlamb/static-xml/README.md

 #### Error handling

-`yaserde`'s generated code will panic on invalid data, eg if a non-digit is found where an `i32` is expected:
+`yaserde`'s generated code will panic on invalid data, e.g. if a non-digit is found where an `i32` is expected:

 ```